moronturtle/fast-api-be/README.md

-# A FastAPI backend Project with GraphQL, PostgreSQL, Redis, and Kafka
+# A FastAPI backend Project with GraphQL, PostgreSQL, and Redis
 ## installation and Run
 - install Dev Containers on your visual code
 - create .env copy from .env example